-Here's everything you need to know about our volunteer project in Peru, including placement information, how to get there, what to pack and advice on your free time, health and safety.
+Volunteer in Peru and make an individual and unique difference to the children’s lives.
+Here’s everything you need to know including what to expect, how to get there, what to pack and advice on your free time, health and safety.

 About the Project